 If you’re in a hurry or want to avoid crowds, I highly recommend turning left and walking back the way you came on Jordan Pond instead of trying to finish the pond loop.

-The second half of Jordan Pond can get extremely crowded with lots of traffic jams.
+The second half of Jordan Pond can get quite crowded with lots of traffic jams.

 If you decide to finish the pond loop, you’ll continue over a foot bridge and a rocky stretch of the path.